Best free Android apps

 Rather than using up your SMS allowance by sending text messages, WhatsApp lets you send messages over any Wi-Fi or mobile data connection instead.
-You can also send and receive photos with no size restrictions, and if you're using Wi-Fi (or you have unlimited mobile data) they won't cost you any extra to send.
+You can also send and receive photos with no size restrictions, send videos, make calls and have group chats.
+Best of all, if you're using Wi-Fi (or you have unlimited mobile data) none of this will cost you anything.

 Similar to Netflix, Spotify has been pretty quick to establish itself as the top music streaming service, and the Spotify Music app brings some great features to your Android device, turning it in to a pocket jukebox that delivers your favourite tunes no matter where you are.

 There are over 30 million songs to choose from, so you'll never be lacking something to listen to and with various playlists, including an ever changing one tailored to your own tastes, it's easy to discover new music too.

 Even better you can now listen to Spotify music for free on Android, although if you want to download songs for offline listening and without any ads, then a Spotify Premium account is worth investing in.

 Evernote is an excellent app for your Android device that lets you stash and sync all your text notes, voice memos and files on your phone and access them through a desktop computer.

 It's a brilliant productivity tool that lets you organise and search your notes so you always have exactly what you need at your fingertips.